chinenual/synergize/README.md

 ## Thank you!

-This would not have be possible without access to the excellent documentation, and well commented firmware and SYNHCS Z80 source code donated to thecommunity by  Stoney Stockell and Mulogix, Inc.  Those are available in several locations:
+This would not have be possible without access to the excellent documentation, and well commented firmware and SYNHCS Z80 source code donated to the community by  Stoney Stockell and Mulogix, Inc.  Those are available in several locations:

 * [Synergy Facebook Users Group](https://www.facebook.com/groups/synergysynth/)
 * [Synergy groups.io group](https://groups.io/g/synergy-synth)